Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Poor account access management

 As always, you never totally prevent a password attack.
 But making it too much trouble for hackers to enter your system can help you avoid harm.
-The best ways to do this include creating policies for passwords and access to valuable data and sensitive business information.

 If you get hacked, you’re in good company.
 About 50 percent of smaller businesses share your experience.
 Remember, when you get hit, act quickly to reduce damage to your IT infrastructure and business relationships: by